jtkovacs/jtkovacs.github.io/refs/notes/data-mining.md

-(business applications of these techniques are discussed in [notes on BI systems.\)](https://jtkovacs.github.io/refs/bi.html)
+# What is data mining?

-Per Sharda et al. (2014), the field of data mining draws on _statistics, artificial intelligence and machine learning_ to create data mining tools that facilitate the discovery of meaningful patterns in large database-stored datasets.
-Adapted from Sharda et al. (2014, p.
+Per Sharda et al. (2014), the field of data mining draws on _statistics, artificial intelligence and machine learning_ to create data mining tools that facilitate the discovery of meaningful patterns in large BI datasets(see [notes on BI systems\).](https://jtkovacs.github.io/refs/bi.html) Adapted from Sharda et al. (2014, p.
 157), there are three general patterns sought:

 <table>
     <tr><th colspan=2>Data Mining Task</th><th>Learning Method</th><th>Popular Algorithms</th></tr>